Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Introduction

 \section{Introduction}

-Terahertz (THz) communication ($0.1$-$10$ THz) has been envisioned a critical role in the future sixth-generation (6G) networks to alleviate the scarcity of frequency resources caused by the escalating mobile data traffic \cite{Alouini_survey_2020,Ian_PC_14,Rappaport_survey_19,Saad_network_20}, which is capable of attaining terabit-per-second (Tbps) data transmission due to its ultra-broad communication bandwidth \cite{zcwang_mag_11}.
-This enables a large number of bandwidth-consuming services, including augment/virtual reality, holographical video conferencing, multimedia kiosks, and wireless backhauling, etc. \cite{Ian_PC_14,PC_survey_19}.
-Besides, secure data transmission can be realized by THz communication for military use thanks to its ``pencil''-like extremely narrow beams \cite{Chen_survey_19}.
-In addition to its considerable merits in wireless communication, THz signals also enables accurate sensing applications with ultra-high-resolution target range and velocity estimation \cite{Alouini_survey_2020,Zhang_JoE_19}, attributed to huge operation bandwidth and high carrier frequency over 100 GHz.
-Moreover, the extremely narrow beamwidth of THz radar signals could effectively mitigate the clutter effects caused by multi-path propagation, further enhancing the sensing performance.
+Millimeter-wave (mmWave) communication has been regarded as a critical role in the fifth-generation (5G) network to alleviate the scarcity of frequency resources caused by the escalating mobile data traffic \cite{Hemadeh_survey_18,Jiang_ojcs_21}, which is further expanded to the low terahertz (THz) band over $100$ GHz to support ultra-fast data transfer on the order of 100 Gigabit per second (Gbps) for future sixth-generation (6G) networks \cite{Rappaport_survey_19,zcwang_mag_11,Saad_network_20}.
+The ultra-broad communication bandwidth available in the mmWave and low-THz bands enables a large number of bandwidth-consuming services, including augment/virtual reality, high-definition video communication and wireless backhauling, etc. \cite{Bailey_access_20,Xiao_jsac_17,Ian_PC_14,PC_survey_19}.
+Besides, secure data transmission can be realized for military use, thanks to the ``pencil''-like extremely narrow beam pattern in mmWave and THz communication systems\cite{Xiao_jsac_17,Ian_PC_14}.
+Except for their merits in wireless communication, the radiated signals also enable accurate sensing applications with ultra-high-resolution target range and velocity estimation \cite{Liu_tcom_20,Alouini_survey_2020}, attributed to huge operation bandwidth and high carrier frequency on the order of 100 GHz.
+Moreover, the narrow beamwidth of the radar signals could effectively mitigate the clutter effects caused by multi-path propagation, further enhancing the sensing performance.